 Area 69 can only be seen on the labeled version of the map.

-R10TCreate plans to add Canada and Mexico to the map in the future.
+R10TCreate has publicly said that he plans to add Canada and Mexico to the map in the future.
 Would you enjoy a GTA game on this scale?

 Pictured above is the map of GTA V compared to a real-world city: Berlin, Germany.
 Reddit user RileyRichard got the idea after seeing the map of GTA V with the correct scale.